ChatGPT 2FA Locked Out After Losing Your Device

 Shortest path to fix

-Ordered cheapest-first: try backup codes, then SSO bypass, then file a ticket.
+Ordered cheapest-first: try another method, then backup codes, then the old device, then a ticket.

 Sweep every plausible storage location: